Kelce scores 3 touchdowns, Chiefs rally past Chargers 30-27 - WHIZ News

+Despite missing two receivers due to injuries, he completed 3 of 4 for 48 yards on the drive and scrambled twice for an additional 22.

+The Chiefs also benefitted from a third-down holding call on Chargers’ safety Derwin James after an incomplete pass.

-Mahomes hit Kelce on a short crossing route that Kelce took to the end zone for a 17-yard touchdown, concluding a six-play, 75-yard drive that took just 1:15.
-The Chargers had pulled ahead 27-23 on Justin Herbert’s 6-yard touchdown pass to Joshua Palmer with 1:46 left.
+After a 16-yard run by Mahomes and Kansas City timeout, Mahomes hit Kelce on a short crossing route that Kelce took to the end zone for a 17-yard touchdown,

+“We didn’t have our full arsenal of weapons.
+I was ready for the matchup,” said Kelce, who had six catches for 115 yards.
+“I knew they were going to play man-to-man and Patrick was going to look for me when it was 1-on-1.
+I was able to finish the game off on a positive note.”

 Herbert and the Chargers had one final chance, but Nick Bolton intercepted a deflected pass to seal it for the Chiefs (8-2), who swept the season series from Los Angeles (5-5) and took a three-game lead in the AFC West.